 - A debit or credit card representing your country’s currency

 That’s really one choice.
 What we’re seeing with advancements in blockchain tech is a multi currency culture.
 While more and more merchants are accepting bitcoin as payment, they’re also allowing for payments in other cryptocurrencies, such as LTC, ETH and others.
-CoinMarketCap lists nearly 2000 cryptocurrencies at the moment.
+CoinMarketCap lists nearly 10,000 cryptocurrencies at the moment (updated April 2020).

 We are moving towards a system of choices in currencies, which is the complete opposite of the central bank-regulated currency system we’re all used to.
 Additionally, atomic swap technologies are developing ways to send crypto payments between coins and between blockchains, further opening us up to currency choices.